Alpha GPC vs CDP Choline: Which Choline Source Actually Works Better?

 This is the same reason why eating an egg (which contains choline, protein, B vitamins, and fats) does more for your brain than swallowing an equivalent amount of choline bitartrate.
 Context matters.
 Cofactors matter.

-That's the logic behind well-designed nootropic stacks.
-You're not just throwing ingredients at the wall.
-You're building a system where each compound supports the others.
 The best stacks pair a choline donor with agents that work on complementary neurotransmitter pathways, so you're not just boosting one signal but creating the conditions for sustained, clean output.

 If you've read this far, you probably don't want to manage five separate supplement bottles and a pill organizer the size of a tackle box.
 That's a reasonable position.